ncabral3/CIS470-Activity-6/README.md

 You need to carefully set the configuration for the deployment, as a minor modification will not trigger a new deployment or will cause an error.

 The error could come from the Student ID or the App Service Name.
-If you experience errors and can not resolve, the easiest way is to delete the pipeline and create a new one or deploy the app again.
-The last solution is to run the "deploy" from the Azure portal.
-Which is practically the same as the previous step.
+If you experience errors and can not resolve them, the easiest way is to delete the pipeline and create a new one or deploy the app again.
+The last solution is to run the "deploy" from the Azure portal which is practically the same as the previous step.